Borouge Data Protection Notice

 (h) managing the safety and security of our premises (including but not limited to carrying out CCTV surveillance and conducting security clearances);

-(i) archival of documents and records in both electronic and physical form for record-keeping purposes;
+(i) archival of documents and records in both electronic and physical form for record-keeping purposes for no longer that is required by any applicable law;

 (j) in connection with any claims, actions or proceedings (including but not limited to drafting and reviewing documents, transaction documentation, obtaining legal advice, and facilitating dispute resolution), and/or protecting and enforcing our contractual and legal rights and obligations;